numgeom/dockerfiles/fenics-notebook/README.md

-## Docker Image for FEniCS stable with Jupyter Notebook and Py3.
+## Docker Image for FEniCS stable with Jupyter Notebook.

 This Docker image is for FEniCS stable version with Jupyter Notebook.
 It contains full-fledged and optimized versions of PETSc, SLEPc, petsc4py and slepc4py already compiled.
-FEniCS itself is built from the source code in the `git` repository, built with Python 3.
+FEniCS itself is built from the source code in the `git` repository.

 This images inherits [fenics/stable](https://quay.io/repository/fenics/stable), which inherits fenicsproject's official [dev-env image](https://quay.io/repository/fenicsproject/dev-env).